Benefits and considerations

 - Help to build a global network of ICCAs, allowing ICCA custodians to learn from one another, promote common approaches and initiatives and appreciate their collective value as part of the global community.
 This benefit can be further enhanced through membership of, or engagement with, the ICCA Consortium.

-- Help clarify the contribution of ICCAs towards international conservation and development targets – for example those of the Convention on Biological Diversity and the Sustainable Development Goals, among others - and raise the profile of your ICCA
+- Help clarify the contribution of ICCAs towards international conservation and development targets – for example those of the Kunming-Montreal Global Biodiversity Framework and the Sustainable Development Goals, among others - and raise the profile of your ICCA.

 Considerations relating to submitting your ICCA data

-Although you can apply restrictions to your ICCA data held within global databases, it is difficult to predict all potential issues resulting from submitting your ICCA data.
+Although you can apply restrictions to your ICCA data held within the global databases, it is difficult to predict all potential issues that could result from submitting your ICCA data.
 The following are some things you should consider before deciding whether to submit ICCA data.
 Not all will apply in every case, but you may wish to refer to this list when discussing any potential downsides to providing data (including during the FPIC process):

-- ICCA data submitted to the global databases within the Protected Planet Initiative (the WDPA and WD-OECM), including geographical location and boundaries, can be viewed by anyone.
-This is also true when you submit a case study to the ICCA Registry (though in this case only the geographic location, and not the precise boundary, of the ICCA is shown).
+- Unless restrictions are applied, ICCA data submitted to the ICCA Registry and the global databases within the Protected Planet Initiative (the WDPA and WD-OECM), including geographical location and boundaries, can be viewed by anyone.
+This is also true when you submit a case study to the ICCA Registry.

 - Exposing the location of your ICCA online may open it to unwanted or increased attention, particularly if it has important or vulnerable resources (e.g. economically valuable natural resources, sites of great tourist potential and unique food resources).

-- Submitting your ICCA data could be locally controversial and could spark conflicts within the community, with neighbouring communities, or with other stakeholders.
+- Submitting data on your ICCA data could be locally controversial and could spark conflicts within the community, with neighbouring communities, or with other stakeholders.

 - Pre-existing conflicts among ICCA custodians could become more serious when collective decisions must be made about whether to provide data, and as custodians become more aware of the multiple values of the ICCA.